 Learning to drive is a lifelong pursuit because driving, concentrating, practicing and paying attention, will be something you do every time you get behind the wheel.
 And learning to drive, like any new undertaking, is better when you have some instruction to get you started.
-In New Hampshire, any driver license applicant 18 or younger must take an approved driver education course.
+In New Hampshire, any driver license applicant under 18 years old must take an approved driver education course.

 Earning a Driver Education Certificate is done through an approved driver education course.
 There are 30 hours of classroom instruction with textbooks, workbooks, and assignments.

 Driving lessons are given by the licensed instructor―10 hours are required for the certificate.
-An additional 10 hours of observation time are required; observation time means you are a passenger in the vehicle while another student driver is behind the wheel.
+An additional 6 hours of observation time are required; observation time means you are a passenger in the vehicle while a certified driver-education instructor is at the wheel.

 The final requirement is 40 hours of logged driving time; 10 hours must be at night.
 The time you log can be driving done with a parent or adult 25 years old or older.

-If you are 16-18 years old you need to bring the Driver Education Certificate with you when you apply for a driver's license.
+If you are under 18 years old, you need to bring the Driver Education Certificate with you when you apply for a driver's license.

 Learning to drive does not have to be expensive or time-consuming.
 If the Driver Education Certificate is not a requirement for you, then consider independent or self-study.
 What is really important to you is learning about traffic rules, vehicle operating basics, and roadway conventions.